Jordan profile - Timeline

 1996 - Food price riots after subsidies removed under economic plan supervised by the International Monetary Fund.

-1999 February - King Hussein dies.
-More than 50 heads of state attend his funeral.
-His eldest son Crown Prince Abdullah succeeds to the throne.
+1999 February - King Hussein dies, his eldest son Crown Prince Abdullah succeeds to the throne.

 2000 September - A military court sentences six men to death for plotting attacks against Israeli and US targets.